MD team

 Founder & Executive Director

-Originally from Texas, Peter arrived in Summit County in 1997 from Flagstaff, AZ.
+Peter arrived in Summit County in 1997 from Flagstaff, AZ.
 For the next 18 years he worked in the restaurant business in Breckenridge.
 In these years he worked with many members of Summit’s immigrant community.
 He got to know them as friends and respect them as individuals.
 During this time he served as a volunteer on the board of directors of the Family & Intercultural Resource Center (FIRC) nonprofit.
 In the fall of 2015 he joined the staff of the FIRC as Director of Programs.
 In 2019 he co-founded, along with several other community members, the Mountain Dreamers immigrant advocacy group.

 -